LittleWalter/up/DEVLOG.md

 My modifications are a result of combining the functionalities of these two `up` functions.

-It's also just another excuse to fiddle with my Zsh config and do some light Bash scripting. ☺️

 ### [Jonathan Suh's Terminal Colors for Bash (jonsuh on GitHub)](https://gist.github.com/jonsuh/3c89c004888dfc7352be)